The Wallace Collection, Manchester Square, London W1U 3BN Saturday, 30 March 2019 10am - 5pm

 Hinton Ampner: The National Trust’s most comprehensive collection of Pietre Dure

 Hinton Ampner in Hampshire holds a significant collection of Pietre Dure amassed by Ralph Dutton in the twentieth century.
 On this Curator led study visit we will examine key pieces, as well as exploring the grounds and the house.

 The £30 fee covers travel to and from the house from the V&A, and the entrance fee.

 Lunch is not provided, but the café onsite will be available.

-Booking via the V&A website.
+Booking via the V&A Website through the following link: